 Launching a Multilingual Site on Webflow

-In this post, we have elaborated on the various approaches that we evaluated to launch an internationalized site on Webflow.
-We have also described how we settled on the final approach (Weglot), and in a subsequent post, we have covered the implementation details for Weglot.
+In this post, we have elaborated on the 3 different approaches we evaluated to launch an internationalized site on Webflow: creating language-specific folders, using separate Webflow instances for each language, and employing a third-party product (Weglot).
+Read further to know how we settled on the final approach (Weglot), and the advantages involved.

 Client Need